Designed in conjunction with senior aviation managers, our Airline, Airport and Aviation

 Former student now working at a major UK airport

-Upon graduating, you’ll have a variety of career routes available to you, both in the UK and internationally.
-You’ll be equipped for management and leadership within the aviation sector, which ranges from operational management, strategic overview and planning, regulations and compliance and financial management.
+On graduation you’ll have a variety of career routes available to you, both in the UK and internationally.
+You’ll be equipped for management and leadership within the aviation sector, which ranges from operational management and strategic planning to compliance and financial management.

 The areas of aviation management you could work in include: